Harvesting Pine Straw

 Time of year to harvest pine straw

 An ideal time to harvest or collect pine needles is between September and December when needle drop is at the highest level.
 Raking every year can impact your tree stand growth unless a fertilizer is applied.
 Raking every two to three years keeps organic matter and nutrients in the soil for your timber crop.
-Although extremely labor intensive, managed pine stands can produce 100-250 bales of pine straw per acre, depending on management techniques.
+Although extremely labor-intensive, managed pine stands can produce 100-250 bales of pine straw per acre, depending on management techniques.

 How to collect